 Yvette Marie Alex-Assensoh, a political scientist and attorney who served on the Indiana University faculty for 18 years and as dean for women’s affairs from 2008-2012, was named vice president for equity and inclusion on March 2, 2012.
 By training and profession, she is a political scientist and a licensed attorney, who has been registered as a family mediator.
 Alex-Assensoh has worked effectively on a variety of issues related to inclusion, equity and diversity for students, faculty and staff, coupled with duties dealing with admissions, compliance, mentoring, policy design, professional development, recruitment and retention efforts.

-Jamie Moffitt is the university's vice president for finance and administration/chief financial officer.
-As vice president, Moffitt works with the broad university community to strengthen and further align central administrative and financial functions with the university's core mission of teaching, research and service.
+Jamie Moffitt is the university's senior vice president for finance and administration/chief financial officer.
+As senior vice president, Moffitt works with the broad university community to strengthen and further align central administrative and financial functions with the university's core mission of teaching, research and service.
 Moffitt was previously the executive senior associate athletic director for finance and administration from May 2010 to December 2011.
 Prior to that, she was the associate dean for finance and operations at the UO School of Law from 2003 to 2010.
 In both positions, she reorganized budgeting and financial reporting processes and managed human resources and infrastructure improvements.

-Rob Mullens oversees a 18-sport department with a $70 million budget.
+Rob Mullens oversees an 18-sport department with a $70 million budget.
 Before coming to Oregon, Mullens was deputy director of athletics at the University of Kentucky, managing day-to-day operations.
 A native of West Virginia, Mullens has a background in accounting and auditing, working at Ernst & Young before embarking on a career in athletics administration.
 He has a bachelor's degree in business administration and a master's degree in sports management from West Virginia University.

 As vice president and general counsel, Kevin Reed provides legal guidance and advice to all the university units, and every school and college.
 He is responsible for managing the university’s legal matters including academic freedom, intellectual property, equal protection in admissions, athletics compliance, research compliance, criminal law, and other litigation.
 Reed previously served as vice chancellor, legal affairs and associate general counsel at UCLA; general counsel for the Los Angeles Unified School District; and as a litigator with the NAACP Legal Defense and Education Fund.
 He earned his law degree from Harvard Law School in 1989 and a bachelor’s degree from the University of Virginia in 1986.